Our Backbone - who & what we are

 Food and Bar Service

 Food and bar service operates for Saturday sailing and is run on a volunteer basis.
 It takes only a short time to get familiar with serving behind the bar or preparing food.
 Prices are displayed in the kitchen.
-Instructions are listed below and also in a clearfile kept in the kitchen.
+Instructions are described in the roles and responsibilities section of this site and also in a clearfile kept in the kitchen.
 Lunches and snacks are made available for sale from around 1130hrs onwards.
 To comply with liquor licensing rules, food (not just snacks) must be available at all times when alcohol is sold.
 Pies, hot dogs and ingredients for toasted sandwiches are kept in the fridge, freezer and pantry for this purpose.
 EFTPos is available at the club.
 A duplicate receipt prints with each transaction and one copy is to remain in the till.
 Please seek help if you are unsure how to use this facility.
 View our lunch, afternoon tea and bar rosters here

 Hiring the clubrooms